EelcoV/RasterTool/public_group/README.md

 ## group.json
 The settings for a group are stored in a JSON configuration file.
 Currently the file may contain these fields:
 * *classroom:* (boolean, default is `false`) If true, classroom functionality is enabled on this group.
 See below.
-* *template:* (string, default is "Project Template") The name of the project that will be used as the starting point when a new project is created, stead of a blank project.
-If no shared project by this name exists, an empty project is used instead.
+* *template:* (string, default is "Project Template") The name of the project that will be used as the starting point when a new project is created, instead of a blank project.
+Set to "" to disable the template.
 * *iconset:* (string, default is "default") The name of the iconset for new projects.
 If both `template` and `iconset` are specified, the iconset in the template project has precedence.
 See the `README.md` in the directory `img/iconset` for details.
 * *localonly:* (boolean, default is `false`) If true, projects cannot be retrieved nor stored on the server.
 The template will still be used, if present.

+A template is most useful to define default vulnerabilities and labels, instead of the builtin defaults.
+If no shared project with the template name exists, an empty project (with builtin defaults) will be used instead.

 ### Classroom functionality
 For training purposes it may be useful to provide sample projects to the students, which the students should not be able to modify.